 They fall into two categories, either a Section 7702B policy or a 101(g) policy.
 Generally, you want to avoid a policy with a Section 101(g) chronic illness rider when planning for long-term care.

-The best plans are actually fully comprehensive long-term care policies included in a life insurance policy or annuity.
-Generally, you get money from the policy in one of three ways, you require long-term care, pass-away, or you surrender the policy and get the cash value.
+The best plans are fully comprehensive long-term care policies included in a life insurance policy or annuity.
+Normally, you get money from the policy in one of three ways, you require long-term care, pass-away, or surrender the policy and get the cash value.

 These plans usually feature a single premium, although some can be paid in five, ten, twenty years, even annually with some companies.

 The best time to obtain coverage is in your 40s or 50s when you still enjoy youth and good health.
 However, affordable options are available at older ages but be sure you seek the assistance of a specialist who represents the major companies.